awacs/cobraa/README.md

 -ts, -te<br>
 The time indices of $T_1$ and $T_2$, respectively.

 We must have `ts`<`te`<`D`.
 If you want to fit an unstructured model (i.e. panmictic, exactly as in PSMC), then you can do `-ts None -te None`, or just omit these arguments as default behaviour is to assume `ts=None`, `te=None`.
-If you are fitting a structured model with `D=32`, and want to fit populations size and admixture parameters with a divergence at the 18th index and an admxiture time at the 10th index, then you would do:
+If you are fitting a structured model with `D=32`, and want to fit populations size and admixture parameters with a divergence at the 18th index and an admixture time at the 10th index, then you would do:

 ```python /path/to/installation/cobraa/cobraa.py -in <infiles> -D 32 -b <b> -ts 10 -te 18 -its <its> -o <outprefix> | tee <logfile>```